DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Detailed Institutional Background: Crime, Environment, and Governance

 Despite its technological advantages, enforcement remains challenging in practice.
 First, the alerts may reflect forest loss that occurred earlier but was only detected later due to cloud cover.
 Cloud-related blind spots are particularly relevant in empirical applications.
 Because enforcement depends on visibility, DETER-generated alerts effectively increase the likelihood of inspection where and when cloud cover is low.
 Second, in a setting marked by insecure property rights and limited local state presence, identifying and locating offenders is far from straightforward \citep{alston2000land, mueller2018property}.
 Even when responsible parties are identified, applying the necessary sanctions often requires catching offenders in the act.
 In this context, the real-time alerts generated by DETER play a critical role.
 By increasing the likelihood of timely inspections, these alerts raise the perceived probability of detection, enhancing deterrence \citep{ferreira2023satellites}.

-Upon receiving an alert, Ibama may deploy teams to inspect the area, and when infractions are confirmed, issue fines, apply embargoes, and/or seize equipment.
+Upon receiving an alert, IBAMA may deploy teams to inspect the area, and when infractions are confirmed, issue fines, apply embargoes, and/or seize equipment.
 In general, deforestation-related fines are often used as stand-alone penalties but may also be combined with more restrictive measures.
 These sanctions, applied under administrative law, can impose significant financial burdens on offenders, not only through monetary fines but also via the loss of machinery and production capacity resulting from embargoes and seizures.
 In some cases, offenders may additionally face civil or criminal charges.
 Although fines are not the most severe form of punishment, they are the most frequently applied and systematically recorded, serving as a practical proxy for the presence of environmental law enforcement.
 The ability to impose such penalties depends critically on the timing of enforcement actions.
 Because Brazilian law allows more binding sanctions when offenders are caught in the act, the use of real-time satellite monitoring through the DETER system has been instrumental in enhancing enforcement effectiveness by enabling prompt response and increasing the likelihood of catching violators red-handed.

-Evidence shows that DETER has been effective in curbing deforestation. \citet{assuncao2023deter} document a significant reduction in forest loss inside the Amazon biome following the introduction of real-time satellite monitoring.\footnote{ Although DETER monitoring formally covers the full Legal Amazon, 97\% of the area deforested since its creation has been concentrated within the Amazon biome \citep{inpe2022prodes}. } Beyond environmental outcomes, enforcement efforts may also affect broader dimensions of state presence and local behavior.
+Evidence shows that DETER has been effective in curbing deforestation. \citet{assuncao2023deter} document a significant reduction in forest loss inside the Amazon biome following the introduction of real-time satellite monitoring.
+Beyond environmental outcomes, enforcement efforts may also affect broader dimensions of state presence and local behavior.
 As noted by \citet{dechezlepretre2017impacts}, environmental policies often generate spillover effects on institutional quality, economic incentives, and conflict dynamics.
 In this sense, DETER serves not only as a monitoring tool but also as a mechanism through which the state reasserts its authority in contested territories.